lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-To complete the struct, we define two functions to map and un-map the memory associated to the buffer so it can be accessed from our
+To complete the struct, we define two functions to map and unmap the memory associated to the buffer so it can be accessed from our
 application (if they have been created with the flag `host_visible_bit` (`VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`), more on this later on).
 The
 `map` function just calls the `mapMemory` function which returns a handle that can be used to get a buffer to read / write its contents.
 The
-`unMap` function just calls the `unmapMemory` to un-map the previously mapped buffer memory:
+`unMap` function just calls the `unmapMemory` to unmap the previously mapped buffer memory:

 ```zig
 pub const VkBuffer = struct {